FOREX-Euro slips, Spain debt sale fuels contagion fear

 levels where there are expectations that fresh margin calls will

-only way to trade euro is to sell.
-It is headed lower and our
+"The only way to trade euro is to sell.
+It is headed lower and

 Sentiment towards euro zone assets is at best brittle, but